Towards a classification of entanglements of Galois representations attached to elliptic curves: Introduction

 This paper is then aimed at understanding the possibilities for the image $H_E$ of $\rho_E$ (a problem which is sometimes called Mazur's Program B, after \cite{mazurprogramb}).

-If $E$ has complex multiplication (CM), then $H_E$ is much smaller than $\GL(2,\widehat{\Z})$ and is well understood (see \cite{lombardo,bourdon-clark,lozanoCMreps}).
-Otherwise, if $E$ does not have CM, then Serre \cite{serre:OpenImageThm} showed that $H_E$ is a finite-index open subgroup of $\GL(2,\widehat{\Z})$.
+If $E$ has complex multiplication (CM), then $H_E$ fails to be open in $\GL(2,\widehat{\Z})$ and is well understood (see \cite{lombardo,bourdon-clark,lozanoCMreps}).
+Otherwise, if $E$ does not have CM, then Serre \cite{serre:OpenImageThm} showed that $H_E$ is an open subgroup of $\GL(2,\widehat{\Z})$.
 Let $\iota_E$ be the index $[\GL(2,\widehat{\Z}):H_E]$.
 For elliptic curves over $\Q$, it is always the case that $\iota_E\geq 2$.
 The reason for this is either because $\rho_{E,2}$ is not surjective or due to the existence of an explained non-trivial quadratic intersection of the division field $\Q(E[2])$ and $\Q(\zeta_n)\subseteq \Q(E[n])$, for some $n>2$ (see Section \ref{subsec:serre_entangles}).
 In fact, $\iota_E$ is always even.

 The goal of this paper is to understand the different scenarios that force $\iota_E$ to be larger than two.
-There are two phenomena which create this larger than expected index, which we call a vertical Galois tanglement and a horizontal Galois entanglement.
+There are two phenomena that explain a larger-than-expected index, which we call a vertical Galois collapsing and a horizontal Galois entanglement, respectively.
 Here, we will describe these phenomena for non-CM curves $E/\Q$ and will refer the reader to Subsection \ref{sec-CM-entanglements} for these definitions in the CM setting.